lxc/incus/doc/contributing.md

 ```

 When you open a pull request, a preview of the documentation output is built automatically.
-To see the output, view the details for the `docs/readthedocs.com:canonical-lxd` check on the pull request.

 ### Automatic documentation checks